Social Housing Claims Guide

 However, if there is still no response from your landlord and you feel that your health is suffering and your personal possessions are being damaged due to the disrepair, you should talk to a personal injury solicitor who would assess your case before advising you on the best way to proceed offering valuable advice not only on how to claim compensation from your landlord but also how to insist they carry out the repairs needed to make your home safe to live in again.

-At Legal Expert, a personal injury solicitor would assess your case before advising you on the best way to proceed in filing a successful housing disrepair claim and how much you may be entitled to using our personal injury claims calculator.
+Please continue reading this social housing claims guide for more information.
+Alternatively, at Legal Expert, a personal injury solicitor would assess your case before advising you on the best way to proceed in filing a successful housing disrepair claim and how much you may be entitled to using our personal injury claims calculator.
 Call us today to find out more about social housing claims.

-Social housing must be maintained to an acceptable and standard and landlords must by law carry out necessary repairs after having been informed about any problems regarding housing disrepair within an acceptable time-frame.
+Social housing must be maintained to an acceptable and standard and landlords must by law carry out necessary repairs after having been informed about any problems regarding housing disrepair within an acceptable time frame.
 The most common examples of disrepair reported in social housing accommodation are detailed below:

 - Cracks in external wall resulting in dampness and/or cold air to ingress